Material-Blazor/Material.Blazor/articles/Installation.md

 ## Alternative using unbundled CSS and JS

+***Use this for the CSS if you need to theme with the Material Components Web SASS mixins, although we recommend still using the JS bundle.***

 If you want, you can directly reference the Material Theme CSS and JS from the unpkg CDN (or download it for yourself).
 Again we package a reference to Material Icons.
 You will to add five items to your index.html/_Host.cshtml.
-Place this in the <head>` tag:
+Place this in the `<head>` tag, replacing the unpkg CSS with your own if you have built a theme - you can see how we have done this in the [Material.Blazor website's index.html](https://github.com/Material-Blazor/Material.Blazor/blob/main/Material.Blazor.Website.WebAssembly/wwwroot/index.html#L14):

 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons|Material+Icons+Outlined|Material+Icons+Two+Tone|Material+Icons+Round|Material+Icons+Sharp" rel="stylesheet">